 Of course if your ambition is to make the next transformative nonfiction narrative, make sure it’s as tightly and tautly constructed as it can be… but don’t forget to loosen up.
 MM

-Defying the Nazis: Sharps’ War premiered on PBS September 20, 2016 and is now available on DVD and iTunes.
+Defying the Nazis: Sharps’ War, directed by Artemis Joukowsky and Ken Burns, premiered on PBS September 20, 2016 and is now available on DVD and iTunes.
 Check local listings for re-air dates and times.

 Featured image by Lisa Berg, General Motors, courtesy of Florentine Films.